rauburtin/CopilotHackathon-01-202-roch4/exercisefiles/node/README.md

 ```

-### Exercise 1: Introduction
+## Plan

-- In the NodeServer.js develop the rest of the methods described in the Exercise described in the section below (do not forget to open color.json file in Visual Studio Code, so CoPilot get all the context to make better recommendations)
+- Exercise 2: In the NodeServer.js develop the rest of the methods described in the Exercise described in the section below (do not forget to open color.json file in Visual Studio Code, so CoPilot get all the context to make better recommendations)
-- In the Test.js file add the methods to test the functionality
-- Run the tests to verify that all is working
+- Exercise 3: Use Copilot to document the code
+- Exercise 4: Build and run tests
-- Open the dockerfile file, and fill it, in order to create a docker container with a node image that can run the web server
+- Exercise 5: Update a dockerfile file, and fill it, in order to create a docker container with a node image that can run the web server
-- Create command to run docker in port 4000
-- Test that the application is working in port 4000
-- In the **nodeserver.js** file, you can type a new line like //run a curl command to test the server

-So we can see how Copilot based on the current file produces a curl command, to be executed in command line
-- Also you can be more specific like: //run a curl command to test the daysBetweenDates method

-So it generates a test for a specific method

 ### Exercise 2: Building new functionlities